-|Established||June 6, 1997|
+|BIMSTEC Established:||June 6, 1997|

-On December 22, 1997, Myanmar Joined this group and the group was renamed as Bangladesh, India, Myanmar, Sri-Lanka, and Thailand Economic Cooperation.
+On December 22, 1997, Myanmar Joined this group and the group was renamed Bangladesh, India, Myanmar, Sri-Lanka, and Thailand Economic Cooperation.

-Currently, BIMSTEC comprising seven member states.
+Currently, BIMSTEC comprising seven member states as listed below.

 India is an active member of this forum and also one of the founding members of BIMSTEC.